Sticktron/g0blin/README.md

 This is a fork of @Sticktron's original g0blin.
 The key difference is I have modified the xcode project so that it will compile with a version of xcode that still runs on El Capitan (10.11++).

 I will try to keep it maintained with the original, while also including some changes ([e.g., Danoded's](https://github.com/Danoded/10.3.x-Jailbreak-Without-Evil/commit/c91d66787921e7d999c18bf165d93dde14b6a11b)).

+You will need to clone and build this project.
+You must change the name and dev team from the xcode general info screen too.

+## Quick-n-dirty

+Supposing you chose the profile or archive scheme from xcode, you will then dig through the `DerivedData` folders to find the app.
+In the same directory, create a new folder named `Payload` and move the app into the new directory.
+Compress the `Payload` folder with `zip`, and then rename it from `Archive.zip` to whatever (e.g., `PoopyButters.ipa`?).
+Ensure that the extension is changed from .zip to .ipa.
+Finally, you can put the newly-minted app onto your phone using Cydia Impactor.

 ***
 ***
 A work-in-progress iOS 10.3.x jailbreak for 64-bit iDevices (A7 - A9) made from off the shelf parts and shared research.